 Automation happens in several forms.
 It can be a simple bash script or a server build.
 But, you’ll need an entire platform for orchestration to occur.
 With orchestration tools, you can decide on events, store system states, and manage automation processes.

-For example, container orchestration helps to deploy containers, handle scheduling, and monitoring.
+For example, container orchestration helps to deploy containers, and handle scheduling, and monitoring.
 Other services include auto-scaling, networking, storage, and more.
 Besides, it can also manage IT cloud infrastructure and make decisions relating to system events.

 Another example is server automation or orchestration.
 A server automation platform can help you provision, patch, and handle compliance & security.
 It can also help you run application build, and deployments in virtual and physical servers.